LeonardoStabile1/myPortifolio/README.md

 I am a Data Analyst and Data Scientist with a strong background in statistical modeling, data analysis, and computational problem-solving.
 I specialize in transforming complex datasets into actionable insights that support strategic and data-driven decision-making.

-My academic training in Physics provided a solid foundation in applied mathematics, statistics, and scientific computing, which I leverage to design robust analytical solutions.
+My academic background in Physics provided a solid foundation in applied mathematics, statistics, and scientific computing, which I leverage to design robust analytical solutions.
 I have hands-on experience developing numerical models, simulations, and end-to-end data workflows using tools such as Python, SQL, Modern Fortran, and Wolfram Mathematica.

 I am currently seeking opportunities as a Data Analyst, Data Scientist, or Quantitative Analyst, where I can apply analytical rigor and modeling expertise to generate measurable business impact.